Breaking The Booze Habit, Even Briefly, Has Its Benefits

 At 8 p.m. on a Saturday night, people are starting to pack into a popular bar called Harvard & Stone in an East Los Angeles neighborhood.
 The chatter gets louder as the booze begins to flow.

-In the far corner, a group of about a dozen women are clearly enjoying themselves, too, but they are not drinking alcohol.
-They're sipping handcrafted mocktails, with names like Baby's First Bourbon and Honey Dew Collins, featuring non-alcoholic distilled spirits.
+In the far corner, about a dozen women in a group are clearly enjoying themselves too, but they are not drinking alcohol.
+They're sipping handcrafted mocktails, with names like Baby's First Bourbon and Honey Dew Collins, featuring nonalcoholic distilled spirits.

 They're part of a sober social club, made up mostly of women in their 30s who want to have fun and make friends without alcohol.

-The members of this club work out, have demanding jobs, and simply don't want to feel foggy or hungover anymore.
+The members of this club work out, have demanding jobs and simply don't want to feel foggy or hungover anymore.
 Without alcohol, they say, they just feel better.

 "Oh my gosh.
-Well, one thing that was noticeable to pretty much everybody was my overall health and, like, my skin, my eyes ...
+Well, one thing that was noticeable to pretty much everybody was my overall health and, like, my skin, my eyes. ...
 I lost weight," says Stephanie Forte, who works in sales in the beauty industry.

 Another social club member, Kathy Kuzniar, says she used to obsess over whether there was enough wine in the house.
-She says she feels calmer since she became sober, and has lost 30 pounds.
+She says she feels calmer since she became sober, and she has lost 30 pounds.

 "I'm creative again," Kuzniar says.
 "And I know I wouldn't be doing those things if I was still drinking."

 Not too long ago, a group of women in a bar who were not drinking alcohol would have seemed kind of strange.
-According to the National Institute on Alcohol Abuse and Alcoholism, 86 percent of adults over 18 report having had an alcoholic drink or drinks at some point in their lifetime, and 56 percent say they've had alcohol in the last month.
-Still, abstaining from alcohol — on a short-term basis, or longer-term — is becoming more common.
+According to the National Institute on Alcohol Abuse and Alcoholism, 86 percent of adults over 18 report having had an alcoholic drink or drinks at some point in their lifetime, and 56 percent say they've had alcohol in the past month.
+Still, abstaining from alcohol — on a short-term basis or longer term — is becoming more common.

 "Not everybody wants to get wasted when they go to the bar," says Forte.
 Sometimes, being there is just about wanting to be social and fit in.

 The "sober curious" or "sober sometimes" movement started as a challenge for those who felt they'd partied a little too hard over New Year's weekend.
 First there was "Dry January," when people could brag on social media about how they were taking a break from booze.
 Now there's "Dry July" and even "Sober September."
-And the movement has spread across the country with people challenging each other to see what life is like without alcohol and share in that experience.
+And the movement has spread across the U.S., with people challenging each other to see what life is like without alcohol and share in that experience.

 Instagram accounts like Sober Girl Society and Sober Nation have tens of thousands of followers, as does Ruby Warrington, author of the book Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol, which was released last December.